Al1002/cob/docs/INTRODUCTION.md

 2. User
 Currently there is no user interface.
 There exists a folder `user` which contains example python code to make requests and test the main app.
-Adendum:

-In future, the results will instead be saved to a DB rather than having to wait for the HTTP response.